paulocr2/ModelagemAnaliticaML/day2/readme.md

-Conteúdo do dia 2
+Conteúdo do dia 2:

+- Slides
+- Jupyter notebooks
-- Não esqueçam de baixar os conjuntos de dados no diretório code/data
+- Conjuntos de dados

--- insurance.csv
--- challenger.csv
--- whitewines.csv
--- redwines.csv